hmchen47/DataScience/Stats/ProbStatsPython/PS2.md

   Ans:

-2. The expectation of a Poisson random variable and its variance are (a) equal (b) not equal?
+2. The expectation of a Poisson random variable and its variance are<br/>
+  a. equal<br/>
+  b. not equal<br/>

   Ans: